-Network Solutions is not my primary domain registrar (which is NameCheap).
+Network Solutions is not my primary domain registrar (which is Namecheap).
 But I’ve had enough clients purchase their domains with Network Solutions that I wanted to try them myself to see if there was something to their branding.

 Second, it’s important to remember that a domain is not a website.
 It’s not email – or any other service.
 It’s analogous to your address in the offline world – it helps people locate where your property is.
 A domain simply tells browsers/email/etc where to go to get whatever it wants (website files, emails, images, data, etc).

-If you want to setup a website, you’ll still need to get hosting or a website builder / ecommerce provider that provides hosting.
+If you want to set up a website, you’ll still need to get hosting or a website builder / eCommerce provider that provides hosting.
 Here’s a quiz to help you decide what the best web hosting service is based on your goals & preferences.

 All that said – let’s look at the pros & cons of using Network Solutions as your domain registrar.

-Pros of Network Solutions
+Network Solutions Upsides